Bylaws of the MSD Board

 3. Removal.
 Any officer elected by the Board may be removed by resolution passed by the Board at any regular or special meeting, but only by a simple majority vote of all the members of the Board present and voting.

-6. President and Vice-President.
-The President shall carry out policies and tasks as determined by the Board; or the Executive Committee acting for the Board, and shall present the policies and decisions of the Board in communications with the Superintendent and others outside the Board.
+6. President.
+The President shall carry out policies and tasks as determined by the Board or the Executive Committee acting for the Board, and shall present the policies and decisions of the Board in communications with the Superintendent and others outside the Board.
 The President shall have the right to call special meetings as herein provided and the right to change the date of the Annual and Regular meetings for good and sufficient cause; shall have the right to appoint all committees, with the consent of the Board, except the Nominating Committee or as otherwise provided for by these bylaws.
 The President shall annually designate a member of the Board to act as an alternate to the Treasurer and to sign checks in the absence of the Treasurer.
 In the absence of the President, the Vice-President, the Secretary, or the Treasurer, in that order, shall perform all the duties and functions of the President.

 ARTICLE IV.
 EXECUTIVE COMMITTEE OF THE BOARD OF TRUSTEES.